 I’d say that using a card reader makes the transfer about three times faster.
 This is important when you’re dealing with large RAW files.
 You can still transfer your photos if you’ve drained the batteries after a long day of shooting.

 When you plug in your card, the import screen should pop up.
 From here you’ll have a few options…

 As I said, these options may be slightly different for Lightroom but the ideas and processes are basically the same.

 When you go to import files, it should look something like this.
-As you can see, it’s very basic and, although it will do the job, there are some much better options that you can add to improve it.
+As you can see, it’s very basic.
+Although it will do the job, there are some much better options that you can add to improve it.

-Name the folder that you want the photos to go in, making sure it’s all spelt correctly and not in block capitals so that it’s easy to read.
+Name the folder that you want the photos to go in.
+Make sure it’s all spelt correctly and not in block capitals so that it’s easy to read.

 The first thing you’ll want to do is to rename the file to something that you can recognize later on and search for.

-This isn’t as relevant when you’re editing in Aperture or Lightroom but, when you export the photo somewhere, or if you’re using an external editing program, it’s important to know certain details about.
+This isn’t as relevant when you’re editing in Aperture or Lightroom.
+When you export the photo somewhere, or if you’re using an external editing program, it’s important to know certain details about.

 When you select the ‘Version Name’ drop down menu, you’ll find a choice of options at your disposal, I personally like to customize my own.

 The whole of this step is available in Lightroom too.